Rebecca

 November 2010, while bicycling to work, Rebecca was

-struck by a garbage truck as it made a right turn across a city bike lane.
-The truck crushed her left leg and caused life-threatening injuries.
-Fortunately, she was wearing a bike helmet and sustained no head injury.
+struck by a garbage truck in a Philadelphia bike lane.
+The truck crushed her left leg and caused other life-threatening injuries.
+She was wearing a helmet and sustained no head injury.

 Rebecca

-was rescued by paramedics and transported to the nearest trauma center, Thomas
+was rescued by paramedics and transported to the nearest Level 1 trauma center, Thomas

-She is now a transfemoral (above-knee) amputee who uses a prosthesis daily.
+She is now a transfemoral (above-knee) amputee who walks with a prosthesis.

-She is now a transfemoral (above-knee) amputee who uses a prosthesis daily.
+She is now a transfemoral (above-knee) amputee who walks with a prosthesis.

 Shortly